dwyl/book/src/mvp/15-item-cid.md

 [Protocol Labs](https://github.com/ipfs)
 creators of
 [`IPFS`](https://github.com/dwyl/learn-ipfs)
-have done some great groundwork on the
+have done some great groundwork on
 ["Decentralized Apps"](https://en.wikipedia.org/wiki/Decentralized_application)
-problem so we can build on that.
+so we can build on that.
-We have a little library that creates `IPFS` compliant Content Identifiers:
+We created an `Elixir` package that creates `IPFS` compliant
+Content Identifiers:
 [`cid`](https://github.com/dwyl/cid)